-Winder: Today is really beautiful outside, really sunny and not that cold.
-So thank you for accepting our invitation to be our guest today.
-We are super excited to have you here to share your experience, knowledge and expertise.
+Winder: We are super excited to have you here to share your experience, knowledge and expertise.
 Today we're going to talk about experiences during the lockdown and how we can improve our well being while spending more time at home.
 We’ll also touch on what Kimberly has experienced and what recommendations she can give to us.
 So tell us a bit more about yourself.
 You're a naturopath and you’ve published a book, how did you get into this World of Wellness?

 Kimberly: I grew up in Australia and I was lucky enough to grow up in the outdoors, so becoming a naturopath just felt very natural to me.
 I'd always seen a naturopath when I was growing up and so as soon as I finished school, I became a naturopath and then started consulting and seeing patients but I was quite young when I started.
 I was 23 when I was seeing my first patient and I think that's quite a lot for a 23 year old mind.
 Now that I’m older, I’ve realised you can take on people's stuff a lot easier.
 So I did that for two years and then went traveling, and I then fell into chef-fing because I worked a ski season to learn how to ski and they fired the chef.
 So I became the chalet chef at night and had to learn how to cook well.
 I knew I knew how to cook, but I didn't know that I could do it for 35 people.
 I absolutely loved it.
 What I found was that I was bringing my naturopathic knowledge into my cooking and so this healthy eating thing felt really natural to me.
 So when I landed in London with a private chef-ing job, in 2010, I just was cooking really healthy, lovely food for this family that I was working for, it just felt instinctual.
 After two years of that I decided to open my cafes.
 I had three cafes all in yoga studios, and they were the first gluten, dairy, sugar free, vegetarian cafes.
 I learned that running cafes is just a lot of moving parts.

-Winder: As you kind of move into a different experience you gain so much knowledge not only about your science or your craft, but you get life experience as well.
-I started as a dietitian and more like science focused, but then as I started working, I realised that what’s more essential is having a more holistic approach to my practice.
+Winder: I started as a dietitian and more like science focused, but then as I started working, I realised that what’s more essential is having a more holistic approach to my practice.
 As the years go by, you experience different things and get a more holistic vision to your practice.

 Kimberly: Absolutely.
 As a naturopath, you see the body in a very holistic way, I always have.
 I've always used the doctrine of signatures, which is that nature offers little signals and signs of its own wisdom that these plants have to offer us.
 So a gingko leaf is the perfect example of that, the shape of the leaf looks like the two hemispheres of the brain and the veins of that leaf go to the periphery, they don't go in a straight line, like a normal leaf.
 Gingko, as we know, is so good at helping the circulation to our periphery and especially to the brain which is why we use gingko to help with our memory and our cognitive abilities, so I always look to nature.